byzantine variation is a diagonal stitch

-As we learned yesterday, needlepoint stitches have direction.
+Needlepoint stitches have direction.
 This can be a bane or a blessing unless you know how to use it.
-Most needlepoint stitches fall into one of two classes, Upright or diagonal.
+Most needlepoint stitches fall into one of two groups, Upright or diagonal, based on the basic direction of the stitches.
+There are also many stitches that are mixed because they have both kinds of stitches in them.

 If the stitch slants up and to the right, that is the standard version of the stitch.
 Flip is so that it slants up and to the left and you have a reverse version.
 Diagonal stitches go over intersections of canvas.